mmillar-bolis/MDunmeris/documents/quintessence/info/instructions.md

 ## QUINTESSENCE

 #### How to Print

-Printing something on Lulu is really easy but first you will need to download the interior and cover pdfs.
+Printing something on Lulu is really easy but first you will need to download the interior and cover `.pdf`s.

 Next, create an account at [lulu.com][1] and head to your [Projects Page][2] to create a new project.